092780/dragonslayer777.github.io/index.md

 ![cover_kabaneri](https://myanimelist.cdn-dena.com/images/anime/12/79164.jpg)

 When I watched the promo of *Kabaneri* I was like *"This is just a **Shingeki no Kyoujin** ripoff"*.
 But *SNK* is such a robust anime, I thought I'd give *Kabaneri* a try.
 I was not disappointed.
 Before everything I just want to say this much, you make 10 ripoff of *SNK* I'll watch 10 of them.
 I love the mystery and thrill of *SNK* that much.
-Even though *Kabaneri* had too many similar elements to *SNK* there were some unique elements too.
-Like the visuals!
+Even though *Kabaneri* had many similar elements to *SNK*, there were some unique elements too, like visuals!
 I have to give it to *Kabaneri*, though produced by the same animation studio *Kabaneri* offers a more vivid color pallete than *SNK*.
-Where *SNK* was made , *Kabaneri* somewhat gives off more of a hopeful vibe.
+Where *SNK* was made dark, *Kabaneri* somewhat gives off more of a hopeful vibe.
 The original soundtrack is just mind blowing.
 I mean if I have to give **best soundtrack** in my this list, it'll definitely be *Kabaneri*.
-People often complain about the **second half of the series**, though I found it perfectly fine as human insecuity, greed, hatred, passion have more direct influence on the point of view of the storytelling, like how Ikoma asked princess *"whom are you going to point the gun at?"*. *Kabaneri* is not just about humanity surviving against the **Kabane** (*Zombies with heart of steel*), but it is also about human distrust and the paranoia how someone can get affected very eaily, which was not the case in *SNK*, so far at least.
+People often complain about the **second half of the series**, but I found it alright, as human insecuity, greed, hatred, passion have more direct influence on the point of view of the storytelling, like how Ikoma asked princess *"whom are you going to point the gun at?"*. *Kabaneri* is not just about humanity surviving against the **Kabane** (*Zombies with heart of steel*), but it is also about human distrust and the paranoia how someone can get affected very eaily, which was not the case in *SNK*, so far at least.

 ### Sequel/Prequel